VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Introduction

+Several recent methods have made progress along both directions.
+LiveXiv~\citep{shabtay2024livexiv} uses a second LVLM as a verifier to review each generated answer against the same figure, discarding QA pairs where the verifier disagrees with the generated answer.
+SPIQA~\citep{pramanick2024spiqa} incorporates figure-citing paragraphs as additional context for QA generation.
+However, same-figure LVLM agreement is an unreliable proxy for visual grounding: the generator and verifier, both operating on the same visual input, can share correlated hallucinations.
+Meanwhile, adding figure-citing paragraphs alone reduces information asymmetry but does not prevent visually unsupported QA pairs from entering the dataset.
+To address both limitations, we decouple generation and verification across modalities: generate QA from figure-citing paragraphs to mitigate information asymmetry, and verify against figures to enforce visual grounding.
+This cross-modal design reduces correlated errors, since hallucinations from text-based generation and vision-based verification are less likely to coincide.

+Concretely, we leverage two key properties of peer-reviewed papers: (1) figure-citing paragraphs typically reflect the authors' intended interpretation of the figure, and (2) many statements in these paragraphs, such as reported trends or numerical results, are verifiable against the figures.
+Building on these properties, we propose a Cross-Modal Verification framework.
+In this framework, figure-citing paragraphs are first fed into an LLM to produce questions and answers, mitigating the information asymmetry.
+An LVLM then generates distractors conditioned on the figure to form multiple-choice QA pairs.
+Auxiliary filters first target common error patterns, after which cross-modal verification discards QA pairs whose answers are not visually supported by the figure.

-Our main contributions are as follows: \begin{itemize} \item \textbf{A novel \textit{Generate-then-Verify} framework for SVQA synthesis.} We propose a scalable framework that leverages the cross-modal consistency inherent in peer-reviewed scientific papers to automatically synthesize VQA data, improving the correctness of generated QA pairs over existing generation-only approaches.
+Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item \textbf{A Cross-Modal Verification framework for SVQA synthesis.} We propose a scalable framework that generates questions and answers from figure-citing paragraphs, produces plausible distractors via an LVLM to form multiple-choice QA pairs, and verifies visual grounding against figures, leveraging the inherent text-figure alignment in peer-reviewed scientific papers.

-\item \textbf{A diverse, high-quality, and challenging SVQA dataset.} Built using an instantiation of our proposed framework, \ours comprises 20{,}351 QA pairs spanning 20 scientific domains, 12 figure types, and 5 question types.
-Human evaluation confirms superior quality over existing SVQA datasets.
-Zero-shot evaluation on our dataset reveals substantial performance gaps between proprietary and open-source models, with both leaving room for improvement.
+\item \textbf{A diverse, high-quality, and challenging SVQA dataset.} Built with our proposed framework, \ours comprises 20{,}272 QA pairs spanning 20 scientific domains, 12 figure types, and 5 question types (\S\ref{subsec:diversity}).
+Human evaluation confirms superior quality compared to existing SVQA datasets.
+Zero-shot evaluation on our dataset reveals a 15.9 percentage-point accuracy gap between the best proprietary and open-source models.